consideRatio/openhack-sthlm18-examples/README.md

 # openhack-sthlm18-examples

-Let's help each other get started using notebooks in the cloud on jupyter.se (temporarily available).
+Let's help each other out getting started with APIs by providing examples.